berk-berber/Design-Patterns-in-Kotlin/README.md

 Huawei P50 Pro has 8 GB RAM and runs with Harmony operating system
 ```
 As we see, we have copied P50 Pro from P40 Lite and just changed the fields which need to be changed.
 When fields should be same, we don't need to define them as we do in constructor methods.

+## Structural Design Patterns
+Structural design patterns are dealing about how classes and objects will be in a relationship with each other in structurally.
+Structural design patterns simplify the design when we are going to have huge object structures in our project.
+It helps us to create objects and classes without repeating themselves.

 # License
 ```